The gender shades audit

 William’s problems began several months before his arrest when video clips and images of the robbery from the CCTV camera were run through face recognition software used by the Detroit Police Department.
 The system has access to the photos from everyone’s driving licence and can compare different faces until it finds a potential match and in this case it falsely identified Robert Williams.
 No system is ever perfect but studies have shown that face recognition technology is often better at correctly matching lighter skinned faces than darker skinned ones.

-The way facial recognition works is not actually by comparing pictures but by comparing data.
+The way face recognition works is not actually by comparing pictures but by comparing data.
 When a picture of a face is added to the system, essentially lots of measurements are taken such as how far apart the eyes are, or what the shape of the nose is.
+This gives a signature for each face made up of all the numbers.
 That signature is added to the database.
 When looking for a match from say a CCTV image, the signature of the new image is first determined.
-Then algorithms look for the signature in the database “nearest” to the one in the database.
-This gives a signature for each face made up of all the numbers.
+Then algorithms look for the signature in the database “nearest” to the new one.
 How well it works depends on the particular features chosen, amongst many other things.
 If the features chosen are a poor way to distinguish particular groups of people then there will be lots of bad matches.
 But how does it decide what is “nearest” anyway given in essence it is just comparing groups of numbers?
-More algorithms are used based on, for example, machine learning.
+Many algorithms are based on machine learning.
 The system might be trained on lots of faces and told which match and which don’t, allowing it to look for patterns that are good ways to predict matches.
-If, however, it is trained on mainly light-skinned faces it is likely to be bad at spotting matches for faces of other ethnic backgrounds.
+If, however, it is trained on mainly light skinned faces it is likely to be bad at spotting matches for faces of other ethnic backgrounds.
 It may actually decide that “all black people look alike”.

 Robert Williams spent 30 hours in custody for a crime he didn’t commit after his face was mistakenly selected from a database.
 He was eventually released and the case dropped but his arrest is still on record along with his ‘mugshot’, fingerprints and a DNA sample.
 In other words he was wrongly picked from one database and has now been unfairly added to another.
 The experience for his whole family has been very traumatic and sadly his children’s first encounter with the police has been a distressing rather than a helpful one.